-Your go-to guide on how to make buttermilk is here – from authentic homemade versions to quick and easy buttermilk substitutes that deliver fluff and tang to your favorite recipes!
+If you’ve ever wondered how to make buttermilk, here’s your guide!
+From authentic homemade versions to quick and easy buttermilk substitutes, add fluff and tang to your favorite recipes.

 When I think of “buttermilk,” I think of big, fluffy, buttery biscuits next to a big plate of fried chicken.

 What comes to mind for you?
 Pancakes?
-Ranch dressing?
+Ranch Dressing?
 Moist quick breads?
-Maybe a piping hot loaf of potato buttermilk bread?
+Maybe a piping hot loaf of Potato Buttermilk Bread?
+Yum!

-Buttermilk is the liquid by-product that you get when you make butter and if you let the raw milk sit to sour before you make butter, it’s naturally soured and slightly cultured.
-This slightly cultured beverage contains healthy bacteria that helps keep our digestive system in proper working order (and should be refrigerated once it’s soured, by the way).
+Buttermilk is the liquid by-product that you get when you make butter.
+If you let the raw milk sit to sour before you make butter, your buttermilk will be naturally soured and slightly cultured.
+This slightly cultured beverage contains healthy bacteria that help keep our digestive system in proper working order (and should be refrigerated once it’s soured, by the way).

-But it’s is way more than just a substitute for milk in biscuits.
-It’s like the Swiss-army knife of dairy liquids!
+But it’s way more than just a substitute for milk in biscuits.
+It’s like the Swiss army knife of dairy liquids!

 Here is why I LOVE buttermilk: